madeofpendletonwool/PinePods/README.md

     - [x] Clicking play buttons on a podcast while another is loading currently breaks things
     - [x] Pausing audio changes font color
     - [x] Login screen colors are wrong on first boot
+    - [ ] The queue works but currently does not remove podcasts after switching to a new one
     - [ ] Starting a podcast results in audio bar being in phone mode on application version
     - [ ] Themeing currently wrong on audio interaction control
     - [ ] Adding a podcast with an emoji in the description currently appears to break it